getgrav/grav-learn/pages/07.cli-console/01.grav-cli/docs.md

     with the ionCube PHP Loader v4.6.1, Copyright (c) 2002-2014, by ionCube Ltd.
 ```

 If you see a reference to `(cgi-fcgi)` you will need to prefix all `bin/grav` commands with `php-cli`.
-Alternatively you can setup an alias in your shell with something like: `alias php="php-cli"` which will ensure the **CLI** verison of PHP runs from the command line.
+Alternatively, you can set up an alias in your shell with something like: `alias php="php-cli"` which will ensure the **CLI** verison of PHP runs from the command line.

 ## Creating a new Project

 Every time you want to start a new project with Grav, you need to start with a clean Grav instance.
-Through the CLI, this process is super easy and takes only few seconds.
+Through the CLI, this process is super easy and takes only a few seconds.

 1. Launch a **terminal** or **console** and navigate to the _grav_ folder (for the sake of this document we will assume it resides under  `~/Projects/grav`)